Alerts and notifications

 Synchronous notifications: Synchronous notifications are returned as a direct response to some user action like clicking the Submit button on a form.

-Asynchronous notifications: Asynchronous notifications are are generated by the system in response to some internal event.
+Asynchronous notifications: Asynchronous notifications are generated by the system in response to some internal event.
 They may reflect status of a process, an internal error, or similar system event.

 Three alert patterns are defined in PatternFly for addressing these use cases.